Chart Color Schemes

 Epping - South is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Epping-South has a high cultural diversity, with 44.3% of its population born overseas and 51.5% speaking a language other than English at home.
-Christianity is the predominant religion in Epping-South, making up 49.4% of the population.
-The most significant overrepresentation is seen in the 'Other' category, comprising 5.3% compared to Greater Melbourne's 4.4%.
+Epping-South has a high level of cultural diversity, with 44.3% of its population born overseas and 51.5% speaking a language other than English at home.
+Christianity is the predominant religion in Epping-South, comprising 49.4% of the population.
+The category 'Other' is overrepresented in Epping-South compared to Greater Melbourne, with 5.3% versus 2.3%.

 Frequently Asked Questions - Diversity